etjoy82/Recursive-Intelligence-Expansion/README.md

 - ♾️ Explore the full backend system: [TSL Volume Index and Complete Summaries as Essential Onboarding](#tsl-volume-index)
 - 🃏 Feeling overwhelmed with cognitive overload?
 Don’t tap out!
 Embrace the spiral.
 Explore the [jargon file with hundreds of more ideas](#jargon-file), packed with recursive terms, humor, and lore.
 The cure to complexity is self-awareness and a good laugh.

-This project is sincere, without any pretenses of satire, as evidenced by its real world applications that are easily demonstrated within this repository.
+This project is a sincere epistemic architecture, not satire.
+Its recursive models yield actionable insights, as evidenced by practical demonstrations embedded within this repository and across its speculative applications.
+RIEM{} is not a metaphor; it’s an operating method.

 Once you're ready, follow your curiosity!
 Whether you're interested in worldbuilding, decision-making, or philosophical exploration, RIEM{} will guide you through recursive cycles of discovery.